RubixML/ML/docs/choosing-an-estimator.md

 # Choosing an Estimator
 Estimators make up the core of the Rubix ML library and include classifiers, regressors, clusterers, anomaly detectors, and meta-estimators organized into their own namespaces.
-They are responsible for making predictions and can often be trained with data.
+They are responsible for making predictions and are usually trained with data.
 Some meta-estimators such as [Pipeline](pipeline.md) and [Grid Search](grid-search.md) are *polymorphic* i.e. they bear the type of the base estimator that they wrap.
 Most estimators allow tuning by adjusting their hyper-parameters.
-To instantiate a new estimator, pass the desired values of the hyper-parameters the estimator's constructor like in the example below.
+To instantiate a new estimator, pass the desired values of the hyper-parameters to the estimator's constructor like in the example below.

 **Example**